aobotelho/Music_Reactive_LED_Strip/README.md

 # MusicReactiveLEDStrip
-This is the project for my music reactive LED Strip projcet
+This is the project for my music reactive LED Strip project